Property Management and Development

 We are also responsible for the sale of surplus properties and support the development of the West Lothian economy by engaging in business property development.
 A full description of what we do is available but key activities are featured below.

 Commercial property for lease

 We manage and let over 500 office, industrial and retail properties throughout West Lothian.
 These include:

-- Office accommodation in multi-storey blocks and modern self-contained buildings
+- Office accommodation in Livingston town centre, and

-- In excess of 100 shops, in both prime locations and local shopping parades
+- Over 100 shops in both prime locations and local shopping parades throughout the county.

 We manage the council's roundabout sponsorship scheme.
 Please download our information leaflet, application form and standard licence agreement.

 - Development sites and surplus properties - These properties are usually advertised for sale on the open market, with a closing date for the submission of formal offers.
 Please note that we do not generally have individual house plots for sale.

 - Garden Ground - We respond to requests from local residents for the purchase of amenity land for the extension of their private garden ground.
 If you want to find out more details please download our information leaflet and application form.

 - Industrial and business development sites - The Council has a small stock of land for development for industrial or office use, falling under planning Use Classes 4, 5 and 6.
 We are also a partner in the development of new business parks at Heartlands, Whitburn, and at Lothian Gateway, Bathgate.